 Meet the director

-As director of the Martin-Springer Institute, he has organized several (inter)national academic symposia and has mentored the creation of exhibits on the Jewish Ghetto in Bedzin and the Berlin Wall.
+As director of the Martin-Springer Institute, he has organized several (inter)national academic symposia and has mentored the creation of exhibits on Life and Death in the Bedzin Ghetto, Resilience: Women in Flagstaff’s Past and Present, and The Berlin Wall.
 He has co-curated the art exhibitions Wounded Landscapes (2014) and Echoes of Loss: Artistic Responses to Trauma (2018).
 He has been awarded a one-month residential fellowship at the Santa Fe Art Institute on the theme of “truth and reconciliation” (2019).